 However , they cannot explain what particular similarities and differences are sufficiently salient from the individual’s mental point of view to affect transfer of learning, nor will they predict motivational or psychological conditions of transfer which have been essential requisites for every learning process.

-Life in the city Essay
+My Life in 10 Years Essay